Etihad Airways still has long way to go to become profitable: Group CEO

 Etihad, which has trimmed its ambitions to be a major intercontinental airline, has made losses of $4.75 billion since 2016.

-Douglas said a series of announcements are expected over the next two to three weeks about the new low-cost carrier it is setting up with Air Arabia AIRA.DU.
+Douglas said a series of announcements are expected over the next two to three weeks about the new low-cost carrier it is setting up with Air Arabia (AIRA.DU).

 “A whole schedule of announcements by the end of first quarter, second quarter,” he said.